MobarokHossain2025/BD_WSSV/README.md

 Author: **MD MOBAROK HOSSAIN**
 PhD Candidate, University of Tasmania

 This repository contains scripts related to the analysis and data processing for the White Spot Syndrome Virus (WSSV) manuscript.
 These tools are designed to support genomic and bioinformatic workflows, including variant filtration, quality control, and downstream analysis.
+Feel free to use, cite, or modify these scripts for academic and research purposes.

 ## 🧬 Overview